Luchorigami/mleetas/README.md

 ![event](logo_mleetas.png)
 # Package MleETAS
+( Maximum Likelyhood Estimation of ETAS and ETASI )

-A python package to fit and simulate the Epidemic Type Aftershock model in seismology (Ogata, 1988).
+A python package to fit and simulate the Epidemic Type Aftershock Sequence (ETAS) model in seismology (Ogata, 1988).
+Also include routines for the ETASI model of Hainzl (2021) (i.e.; take into account short term incompletness)

-The parameter estimation rely on the maximization of a likelyhood function trough scipy L-BFGS-B optimization.
+The parameter space estimation rely on the maximization of a likelyhood function trough scipy's L-BFGS-B optimization routine.

 ## Overview
 The mleetas package contain 3 modules: